Skiing and being a foodie go hand in hand because skiing all day can afford you your pick of caloric heaven. That’s a lot of happy spoon licking>>

 Drink: White wine (you knew alcohol had to have it’s up side!)

-Après-Ski: Ok you’ve earned it.
+[page] Après-Ski: Ok you’ve earned it.
 It’s dinnertime and you’ve burned hundreds if not thousands of calories.
-Grab yourself the biggest veggie burger you can find.
+Alcohol is dehydrating, so be sure to balance it; decaf tea is hydrating.

 Vegetables will help replenish vitamins and minerals.
 Artichokes and asparagus have potassium, iron, vitamin c, vitamin k (for bones) and fiber, which is safe to eat now.
 Eat good proteins to help your tired muscles, and you have certainly earned dessert.
-Alcohol is dehydrating, decaf tea is surprisingly, hydrating!
-Shaun White reports on his Facebook wall that shrimp and beef always make it a party.
-He also has a picture of the locally famous “Sprinkles” cupcakes.
-Oh Shaun, you have excellent taste.
+Shaun White reports on his Facebook wall that a snack in Japan for him is cow intestine!

 1. You’re going to burn a lot of calories so you foodies can really live it up.